Petr Hronek

-Petr Hronek (born 4 July 1993) is a Czech footballer who plays as a midfielder for Slavia Prague.
+Petr Hronek (born 4 July 1993) is a Czech footballer who plays as a midfielder.

 Club career

 Youth level

 On youth level he played for AC Sparta Prague.

 FK Jablonec

-On 1 January 2013 he moved to FK Jablonec in Czech First League.
+On 1 January 2013 he moved to FK Jablonec in the Czech First League.
 He made his debut for the first team on 12 August 2013 in first league match against FC Baník Ostrava.

 It was the only match he played for FK Jablonec on senior level.

 FC Sellier and Bellot Vlašim (loan)

 On 21 January 2014 he was loaned to FC Sellier & Bellot Vlašim in Czech National Football League.
 In one year long loan he played in 29 league matches (scoring 5 goals) and in 1 Czech Cup match without scoring a goal.

 1. FK Příbram (loan)

-On 1 February 2015 he was loaned to 1.
-FK Příbram in Czech First League.
+On 1 February 2015 he was loaned to Příbram in the Czech First League.
 In five months long loan he played just in 1 league match without scoring a goal.